uidaholib/spec-lumber/_posts/2021/2021-07-23-samuel-chan-papers.md

 {% include feature/image.html objectid="lumber405" %}

-Our collection includes Charts, graphs, and articles authored by Samuel S.M.
-Chan, University of Idaho professor of metallurgical enginering, 1962-1989; photographs and other material, especially correspondence concerning the career of Wlodzimierz Rymon-Lipinski.
+Our collection includes charts, graphs, and articles authored by Samuel S.M.
+Chan, University of Idaho professor of metallurgical engineering, 1962-1989; photographs and other material, especially correspondence concerning the career of Wlodzimierz Rymon-Lipinski.

 # Sources